-If you are engaged or married, you can use your ring to create a heart shaped-shadow on a book.
-It’s a simple way to honour your commitment.
+If you are engaged or married, you can use your ring to create a heart-shaped shadow on a book.
+It’s a simple way to honor your commitment.

 6. Use Candlelight to Create an Intimate Atmosphere

-To capture the sensuality of a relationship, you have to create a cosy and intimate setting.
+To capture the sensuality of a relationship, you have to create a cozy and intimate setting.

 It is impossible to fake physical intimacy in front of the camera.
-Showing affection through hugs and kisses make for beautiful shots- only when they are genuine.
-To have an effortless body language, you need to relax.
+Showing affection through hugs and kisses makes for beautiful shots.
+But only when they are genuine.
+To have effortless body language, you need to relax.
 The setting should put you at ease.

 While you’re at it, why not try low-key portraits of your partner using candles as the only light source?

 Letterboards are fun.
 You can customize them any way you like.
-They add humour, romance, and depth to your photoshoots.
+They add humor, romance, and depth to your photoshoots.

 Bonus points if you can do this in breathtaking locations.
 Beaches, fields, and empty streets are drenched in amazing golden tones.
 Also, they don’t have any distractions.